VerityHQ/verity-server/verity-server/spring-boot-server/springServer/README.md

 You can run the codegen tool locally on your swagger file to get the SpringBoot code scaffolded up by doing something like this: swagger-codegen generate -i mySwaggerApiFile.json -l spring

+By changing the -l (language) parameter to java you can generate a java client library swagger-codegen generate -i verityCore-swagger20.json -l java  -o clients/java/

 The underlying library integrating swagger to SpringBoot is [springfox](https://github.com/springfox/springfox)

 Start your server as an simple java application (with maven) mvn spring-boot:run